bangle-io/bangle-editor/react-menu/api.md

 ## floatingMenu: {{core.link.Component}}

-A component for creating menus that float somewhere in the editor, most likely around the selection.
+A component for creating menus that float somewhere in the editor, most likely around a selection.
 By default it contains three types of menus:

 1. `defaultMenu` Regular tooltip showing some basic formatting buttons.